 - Instead of shopping at a big box chain, check out your regional and local lumber dealers.
 They have more authority to wheel and deal.
 In fact, the owner is often on site managing the stores.
 If you are doing a large project and promise to buy all your lumber directly from them, they may offer you a discount if you ask.

 - Save your wood scraps.
-If you have a scrap pile, be sure to check it for useable pieces.
+If you have a scrap pile, be sure to check it for usable pieces.
 Obviously, this works for small projects not larger ones.
-It’s worth checking out what you have on hand against your Project Planning Sheet.
+It’s worth checking out what you have on hand against your budgeting and Project Planning Sheet.

 - Check CraigsList before you head to the store.
 You can often find people posting free wood if you come haul it.
 In particular, people post “come tear down my barn then keep the wood.”
 That reclaimed wood may have more appeal than newly purchased.
 It depends on your project.
 If you’re building an outbuilding or shed, it’s a perfect material as long as it’s in good shape.